AKSarav/EC2Search/README.md

 4. If you have the named profiles you can pass it as an option to search for the instance using specific profile ( otherwise default would be taken)
 5. EC2 Search uses the aws cli tool, its just a wrapper, EC2 Search does not directly connect to AWS or use your security credentials anyway.
 6. Search String and AWS CLI profile name is Case sensitive
+7. AWS CLI must be in your path.
+In other words you should be able to invoke `aws` command from your terminal with no path prefix or export